The Green Wave wins10 singles and six doubles matches at Rice Invitational and the Princeton Farnsworth Ivy Invitational

 Duo of Dominik Koepfer and Jao Chi-Shan posted a 16-6 record in dual matches

 Koepfer, Chi-Shan and Rey each receive postseason honors by the Louisiana Sports Writers Association

-Mark Booras enters his fifth season as head coach of the Tulane men's tennis program after being named in 2008 to guide Tulane back to prominence following a hiatus caused by Hurricane Katrina.
+Mark Booras enters his sixth season as head coach of the Tulane men's tennis program after being named in 2008 to guide Tulane back to prominence following a hiatus caused by Hurricane Katrina.

 Booras joined Tulane from LSU, where he served as the associate head coach during his final four years and was an assistant coach during his first six seasons in Baton Rouge.
 He played a large role in the Tigers' success on the court, in the classroom and in the community.
 Booras' leadership was showcased in 2007 when the Intercollegiate Tennis Association named him its National Assistant Coach of the Year.
 He was also recognized in 2004 and 2007 as the best assistant coach in the ITA Southeast Region.